LukefromWA/Epidemiological-TimeSeries/README.md

 ## Authors

-R pipeline in this repository written by **Lucas Anderson**.
+R pipeline in this repository written by **Lucas Anderson**, developed as part of a research collaboration with Alexander Bigloo, Mahder Wehabe, and Tristan Cullen.
+Thank you to all three for the work and discussion that shaped the paper.

-Paper co-authored with Alexander Bigloo, Mahder Wehabe, and Tristan Cullen (Python analysis), from "An Analysis of the Association of Climate Variables and the Rate of New Dengue Cases in Bangladesh with a Future Outlook with Respect to Climate Change."
+From "An Analysis of the Association of Climate Variables and the Rate of New Dengue Cases in Bangladesh with a Future Outlook with Respect to Climate Change."

 ## Background